Asus ROG Xbox Ally X: price, release date, specs and everything you need to know

 😍 Both models share a 7-inch 1080p 120Hz display, Wi-Fi 6E, Bluetooth 5.4, and run Windows 11 with a handheld-first Xbox interface

-After a lot of rumors and a couple of convincing leaks, Microsoft and Asus recently unveiled a pair of collaborative Xbox handhelds – the Asus ROG Xbox Ally X and ROG Xbox Ally.
+After lots of rumors and a couple of convincing leaks, Microsoft and Asus recently unveiled a pair of collaborative Xbox handhelds – the Asus ROG Xbox Ally X and ROG Xbox Ally.

-We've rounded up everything you need to know about the upcoming Xbox handhelds, including the predicted release dates and price tags.
-Of course, once we know more, we’ll update this page so check back soon.
+We've rounded up everything you need to know about the upcoming Xbox handhelds, including the release date and price tags.
+Of course, once we know more, we’ll update this page, so check back soon.

 Asus ROG Xbox Ally X release date